Carlos Albert

 Carlos Albert Andrés (born 24 February 1978) is a Spanish sculptor.
-He was one of the Group 99, whose manifesto intends to exalt the traditional values art.
-Albert works mainly with wrought iron and weathering steel.
-He considers Sculpture to share many of the features of drawing, and emphasizes in his work, skill and handling of these materials, especially iron, making drawings of his pieces "three-dimensional" creating empty spaces in the masses from tracks that seem to come alive.
-In his artistic creations is more important what he evokes and suggests to the viewer that what is represented.
-His career is part of abstract art.
+He was one of the Group 99, whose manifesto intends to exalt the traditional values of art.
+Albert creates sculptural abstract art in wrought iron and weathering steel.
+He considers Sculpture to share many of the features of drawing, and emphasizes in his work, skill and handling of these materials, especially iron, making drawings of his pieces "three-dimensional" creating empty spaces in the masses.
+He believes what is evoked and suggested to the viewer is more important than what is represented.